-We arrived in Bydgoszcz after a 10-hour flight from Los Angeles to Frankfurt, a 1 ½ hour flight from Frankfurt to Warsaw, and a 4-hour taxi drive from Warsaw.
-In retrospect, we should have booked our flight to land in Gdańsk because it was a couple of hours closer, but it was booked through the film festival.
-My butt and back were aching, especially since the seats on our main flight was cramped for anyone over 12 years old.
-I was stuck in a middle seat, something I try to avoid.
-Sitting for long periods of time on a plane is difficult for anyone, but especially those of us over 50.
+We arrived after a 10-hour flight from Los Angeles to Frankfurt, a 1 ½ hour flight from Frankfurt to Warsaw, and a 4-hour taxi drive from Warsaw.
+In retrospect, we should have landed in Gdańsk because it was a couple of hours closer, but our itinerary was booked through the film festival.
+My butt and back were aching, especially since the seats on our main flight were cramped for anyone over 12 years old.
+I was stuck in a middle seat, something I always try to avoid.
+Sitting for long periods of time on a plane is difficult for anyone, but especially for those of us over 50.

-We took off with Barbara to visit the old section of Bydgoszcz.
+Later in the day, we took off with Barbara to visit the old section of Bydgoszcz.
 (Pronounced Bid – Ghost with a ch on the end) It took me a while to spit that out correctly.
-In the old section of town, there’s a rustic old restaurant called Karczma Młyńska that’s housed in a 300-year-old building.
+There was a war memorial in the Old Market Square to commemorate residents killed during WWII.

-I also had a bowl of Zurek soup made with soured rye flour and meat (usually boiled pork sausage or pieces of smoked sausage, bacon or ham). and a shot of cranberry vodka.
+I also had a bowl of Zurek soup made with soured rye flour and meat (usually boiled pork sausage or pieces of smoked sausage, bacon, or ham). and a shot of cranberry vodka.
 It was a perfect warm-up, especially for a southern California girl who’d just left 90-degree heat.

 My companions dined on stuffed pierogi with ham and Barszcz. (beetroot soup)

 One of my favorite Polish dishes is Bigos.
 It’s a hunter’s stew made with chunks of meat and kielbasa sausage, simmered with sauerkraut, cabbage, onions, potatoes, herbs, and spices.
 In the 80’s I had an eccentric acting teacher who was Polish.
-He always spent days cooking bigos for his birthday I looked forward to it every year.
+He spent days cooking bigos for his birthday I looked forward to it every year.

 Most of the restaurants in Poland feature Kielbasa or other types of sausages.
-In small Polish butcher shops, you’ll find fresh hand -made sausages that are free from all the fillers and junk that are in American made sausage.
-Goose, duck, pheasant and rabbit are also popular menu items in Poland.
+In small Polish butcher shops, you’ll find fresh handmade sausages that are free from all the fillers and junk that are in American made sausage.
+Goose, duck, pheasant, and rabbit are also popular menu items in Poland.

 On one of the days the guys were off doing their presentations, Barbara took me sightseeing along the river Brda and we ate lunch at a local brewery.

-Barbara said there are vegetarian and vegan restaurants popping up in Poland for those who are more health conscious, but because the weather is harsh, and it gets dark as early as 4 pm in the winter, that probably explains why they love eating so much meat.
+Barbara said there are vegetarian and vegan restaurants popping up in Poland for those who are more health-conscious, but because the weather is harsh, and it gets dark as early as 4 pm in the winter, that probably explains why they love eating so much meat.
 It keeps them warm on long winter nights!